 The inorganic site structure guideline of Bing is designed for preventing websites from using inorganic site structures for creating link schemes.
 Thus, using the same brand identity, and layout, having a consolidated topic or industry for the website is important to not be demoted because of spam detection algorithms of search engines.

-Consistent design and topicality are important for a multilingual and multiregional website because if a user sees a different brand name, or an entirely irrelevant topic, or an industry for the brand’s canonical version, it can decrease the trust of the user for the specific website.
+Consistent design and topicality are important for a multilingual and multiregional website because if a user sees a different brand name, an entirely irrelevant topic, or an industry for the brand’s canonical version, it can decrease the trust of the user for the specific website.
 If a website with multilingual content uses different designs for different languages, it can increase the learning time for the website usability by decreasing the user experience efficiency of the website.

 A consistent design and consistent topicality will help a website for having consistent topicality, user trust, and better usability.